sandialabs/OWENS.jl/README.md

 ```
 	Copy the id_rsa.pub key found in ~./ssh into your GitLab profile public key

-2. Install Julia such that it is on your system path so it can be called via "julia" in the terminal (for mac this is as simple as: brew install julia)
+2. Install Julia such that it is on your system path so it can be called via "julia" in the terminal (see https://julialang.org/downloads/platform/ for platform specific instructions, for mac this is as simple as: brew cask install julia)

-3. Install the dependencies and OWENS, then build and test using the following command in the terminal:
+3. Install the custom dependencies and OWENS, then build and test using the following command in the terminal:

 ```bash
 julia -e 'using Pkg; Pkg.add(PackageSpec(url="https://github.com/byuflowlab/OptimizationParameters.jl")); Pkg.add(PackageSpec(url="git@gitlab.sandia.gov:8821-vawt-tools/VAWTAero.jl.git")); Pkg.add(PackageSpec(url="git@gitlab.sandia.gov:8821-vawt-tools/PreComp.jl.git")); Pkg.add(PackageSpec(url="git@gitlab.sandia.gov:8821-vawt-tools/OWENS.jl.git")); Pkg.build("OWENS"); Pkg.test("OWENS";coverage=true)'